mhyee/mhyee.com/content/fydp/fydp4.md

 was doing useful work.
 There was almost no improvement over the single-threaded GIA.

-While the idea to fix this problem was straightforward --- have each thread find a different starting solution --- the actual implementation was less so.
+While the idea to fix this problem was straightforward--have each thread find a different starting solution--the actual implementation was less so.
 Originally, we had hoped that the non-determinism in our SAT solver would find different starting solutions, but this was not the case.
 We were also unsuccessful in forcing this behaviour with different random seeds.
 In the end,